19 Examples of Patient Engagement Tools

 2. Screenings for Care Gaps

-Care gaps are unfortunate gaps in patient care and can often go overlooked and unnoticed.
+Care gaps are discrepancies between recommended best practices and the care that is actually provided (e.g., mammogram, colonoscopy, annual wellness visit) and can often go overlooked and unnoticed.
 Screening for care gaps helps identify the missed needs of your patients to ensure they are getting a full, well-rounded, and personalized healthcare plan.

 Screening for care gaps helps improve patient engagement by helping patients understand their individual needs and empowering them to decide how to fill those gaps in care.